chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 One place where precedence declarations are arguably justified is the infamous "dangling else" problem:
 ```
-Statment --> if ( Expression ) Statment
+Statement --> if ( Expression ) Statement
-Statment --> if ( Expression ) Statment else Statment
+Statement --> if ( Expression ) Statement else Statement
 ```
-Rewriting this grammar unambiguously would require extra rules for all other cases of `Statment`.
+Rewriting this grammar unambiguously would require extra rules for all other cases of `Statement`.
 Rustlr allows this problem to be solved by assigning 'else' a higher precedence than 'if', which would force a shift and associate each 'else' with the nearest 'if'.